 From Jim, CEO

 A well-written, semi-true, account of the murder of a family in Kansas around 1960.

 I love history and have read a couple of his books.
 They seem well researched and contain a decent amount of primary source material – letters, quotes from speeches and writings, etc. It is a great accompaniment to a long road trip!

-From Dawn, Curriculum and Instruction Team
+From Betsy, Curriculum and Instruction Team

 The Scarpetta Series by Patricia Cornwall